CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-font.md

 ### Nested property family

-The font family is a comma seperated list of font names.
+The font family is a comma separated list of font names.
 It is best to use web safe fonts, because your mail will be delivered to many different devices that may not have the exotic font installed that you would like to use.